soons1/tp/docs/UserGuide.md

 ## **Introduction - What is Elder Scrolls?**

+{: style="text-align: justify" }
-**Elder Scrolls** is a ___Volunteer Management System (VMS)___ designed to streamline the coordination of volunteers and befriendees, with a particular focus on elderly befriending programs.
-Elder Scrolls combines the _speed of CLI interaction_ with the benefits of a _Graphical User Interface (GUI)_.
+**Elder Scrolls is a** ___free Volunteer Management System (VMS)___ that streamlines the coordination of volunteers and befriendees, with a particular focus on elderly befriending programs.
+Elder Scrolls combines the _speed of Command Line Interface (CLI) interaction_ with the _benefits of a Graphical User Interface (GUI)_.
 Whether you prefer the agility of typing or the convenience of visual interaction, Elder Scrolls ensures that your volunteer management tasks are completed swiftly and seamlessly.

+{: style="text-align: justify" }
-**Our target audience** primarily consists of _volunteer managers_ responsible for organizing and overseeing activities related to _elderly befriending initiatives_.
-Whether you're managing volunteers for elderly care, community outreach, or other social services, Elder Scrolls offers a comprehensive solution to simplify and enhance your volunteer management efforts.
+**Elder Scrolls is crafted with _volunteer managers_, and _organizers_ involved in elderly befriending initiatives in mind**.
+Whether you're managing volunteers for elderly care, community outreach, or other social services, Elder Scrolls offers a comprehensive solution for you to simplify and enhance your volunteer management efforts.

+{: style="text-align: justify" }
 **No more cumbersome bookkeeping**: manage volunteers and befriendees seamlessly in one intuitive platform.
-Say goodbye to endless spreadsheets – Elder Scrolls centralizes tasks, making them faster and more effective.
+Say goodbye to endless spreadsheets – Elder Scrolls centralizes tasks, making them faster and more effective, with **two main features**: ___Volunteer/Befriendee Management___, and ___Log Management___.
+These features allow you to effortlessly add and update your volunteers' and befriendees' information, and easily keep track of all the interactions between them.

+{: style="text-align: justify" }
 Developed for efficiency by our team, ___Elder Scrolls lets you focus on what matters most – making a difference in the lives of others___.

+<div style="page-break-after: always;"> </div>

 ## **About this User Guide**

+{: style="text-align: justify" }
-Welcome to the user guide for Elder Scrolls!
-Whether you're new or experienced, this guide has everything you need to make the most of Elder Scrolls:
+**Welcome to the user guide for Elder Scrolls!** Thank you for choosing our application!
+Whether you're new or experienced, this guide has everything you need to quickly get acquainted.
+Find answers, get step-by-step instructions, and learn about all the features Elder Scrolls has to offer:

-* [Quick Start](#1-quick-start): Get started with Elder Scrolls quickly and easily.
+* [**Quick Start**](#1-quick-start): Get started with Elder Scrolls quickly and easily.
-* [User Interface](#2-user-interface): Understand the intuitively simple layout of Elder Scrolls.
+* [**User Interface**](#2-user-interface): Understand the intuitively simple layout of Elder Scrolls.
-* [Features](#3-features): Explore all the functionalities of Elder Scrolls.
+* [**Features**](#3-features): Explore all the functionalities of Elder Scrolls.
-* [Command Summary](#8-command-summary): Find all the essential commands at a glance.
+* [**Command Summary**](#8-command-summary): Find all the essential commands at a glance.
-* [FAQs](#6-faq-frequently-asked-questions): Get answers to common questions about Elder Scrolls.
+* [**FAQs**](#6-faq-frequently-asked-questions): Get answers to common questions about Elder Scrolls.
+* [**Glossary**](#9-glossary): Familiarise with key terms and concepts used in Elder Scrolls.
+* Spot the **:bulb: symbol** for tips provided to enhance your experience!

 Let's dive in and maximize your Elder Scrolls experience!